 "External review" is a review of an adverse benefit determination or a final internal adverse benefit determination by an independent review organization/external review organization (ERO) or by the state insurance commissioner, if applicable.
 You must complete the first level of standard appeal described under "Standard Appeals" before you can request external review, other than in a case of "deemed exhaustion."
-External review is only available if your claim involves medical judgment or a rescission of coverage.
-An adverse benefit determination based upon your eligibility isn't eligible for external review.
+External review is only available if your claim involves (1) medical judgment (excluding those claims that involve only contractual or legal interpretation without any use of medical judgment) as determined by the ERO, or (2) a rescission of coverage.
+An adverse benefit determination based upon your failure to meet the eligibility requirements under the plan isn't eligible for external review.
 External review is not available for claims under the Dental Benefit.